Royal Highness (album)

 Royal Highness is the debut studio album by American hip hop group Kottonmouth Kings.
 It was released on August 11, 1998, through Suburban Noize/Capitol Records.
 The recording sessions took place at A&M Studios in Hollywood, at Can-Am Recorders in California, at the Ogden House, and at 1605 Studios in Huntington Beach.
-The production was handled by member Daddy X, who also served as executive producer, Mellow B. De Lear, Marco Forcone, Dog Boy and I Timothy.
+The album was produced by member Daddy X, who also served as executive producer, Mellow B. De Lear, Marco Forcone, Dog Boy, and I Timothy.
 It features guest appearances from Too Rude and Humble Gods.

 The album peaked at number 17 on the Billboard Heatseekers Albums chart.
 The song "Bump" peaked at number 28 on the Hot Modern Rock Tracks chart.
 "Suburban Life" was on the soundtrack for the movie Scream 2, and was even briefly featured in the film itself.
 "Dog's Life" was on the soundtrack for the movie Lost and Found.

 Critical reception

 The Los Angeles Times concluded that "the CD ends up a sour and dispiriting experience because it forces us to keep extended company with a trio of rappers who put everything into sullen attitude and can't find the wit to skewer targets inventively or the self-mockery to find some humor in their lot."